Alessandragon/Mparloc/README.md

     #IMPORT OF LIBRERY
     from MParLoc import grid_creator
 	# RUN THE GRID CREATOR CODE THAT READ THE NONLINLOC GRIDS
-	#AND CREATE A DIFFERENTIAL AMPLITUDE AND BACK-AZIMUTH GRIDS
+	#AND CREATE DIFFERENTIAL AMPLITUDE AND BACK-AZIMUTH GRIDS
     grid_creator('ISNet','12458a')

 Finally you can run the location algorithm: